 Specifies that empty columns should retain a null value during the operation, rather than have any default values for the columns inserted.

 Specifies a login timeout.
-The –l option specifies the number of seconds before a bcp login to SQL Server times out when you try to connect to a server.
-The default bcp time-out for login to SQL Server is 15 seconds.
-The login time-out must be a number between 0 and 65534.
-If the value supplied is not numeric or does not fall into that range, bcp generates an error message.
-A value of 0 specifies time-out to be infinite.
+The –l option specifies the number of seconds before a login to SQL Server times out when you try to connect to a server.
+The default login timeout is 15 seconds.
+The login timeout must be a number between 0 and 65534.
+If the value supplied is not numeric or does not fall into that range,

 Specifies the number of the last row to export from a table or import from a data file.